 If at first you don't succeed try, try, again!
 This bread looks great!

-I just put a batch of this through the mixer and it's on its first rise in a warm oven as we speak.
+Your loaf looks lovely – I especially like that you can see the whirl where the dough was rolled to form a loaf. 🙂 I just put a batch of this through the mixer and it's on its first rise in a warm oven as we speak.
 The dough was a little finicky in the mixer, but I'm hoping that's just the wheat flour and the gluten coming together.

 Just a question: your recipe suggests 6-8 tsp gluten, but when/how do we know to use more or less?
 I've never used gluten in homemade bread before, and the box suggests 4 tsp.
 Any tips/advice? thanks!